MicrosoftDocs/memdocs/memdocs/intune/remote-actions/organizational-messages-reporting.md

 > [!IMPORTANT]
 > This feature is in public preview.
 For more information, see [Public preview in Microsoft Intune](../fundamentals/public-preview.md).

 View the details of your organizational messages in the Microsoft Intune admin center.

+## Access message details

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Go to **Tenant administration** > **Organizational messages (preview)**.
 3. Select the **Message** tab to see a list of all existing messages and message details.

-## Available details
+### Available details

 Message details include: